ajinkya1909/SOC_24b1003/README.md

 Entry Conditions:

-ADX must be above a threshold (here 30), signaling strong trend.
+ADX must be above a threshold (here 20), signaling strong trend.

-The difference between +DI and −DI must be large (here more than 12), indicating clear direction.
+The difference between +DI and −DI must be large (here more than 30), indicating clear direction.

-Volatility should be low (here under 3%) to avoid noisy markets.
+Volatility should be low (here under 5%) to avoid noisy markets leading to false signals.

+The absolute DI (+ or -) value should be greater than a particular limit and also greater than its opposite DI. (here 40)

+Recent trend (calculated from previous 3 frames) should be following the trend and above a particulaar value. (here opposite sign with 0.08 magnitude for including more trades)

 Directional strength must be increasing. (e.g., +DI today > +DI yesterday)